nandala-allan/30-Days-SOC-Challenge-Beginner/README.md

 ## 🎯 What is this challenge?

 The [30-Days-SOC-Challenge-Beginner](https://github.com/0xrajneesh/30-Days-SOC-Challenge-Beginner) by [@0xrajneesh](https://github.com/0xrajneesh) is a structured, day-by-day guide designed to build essential SOC and blue team skills.
-Whether you're a cybersecurity newbie or transitioning into blue teaming, this challenge helps you understand core SOC tools, methodologies, and workflows.
+Whether you are a cybersecurity newbie or transitioning into blue teaming, this challenge helps you understand core SOC tools, methodologies, and workflows.

 ---